sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, the setInterval() method is used to call a function named `myFunction` every 1000 milliseconds (1 second).
 The setInterval() method returns an ID that can be used to clear the interval using clearInterval().
 In this case, we're clearing the interval after 5 seconds using the setTimeout() method.

-### 96. What are the call, apply and bind functions ?
+### Question 96.
+What are the call, apply and bind functions ?
 Give example of each.

 `call()`, `apply()`, and `bind()` are methods in JavaScript that allow you to manipulate the `this` keyword in functions.